 * Click here for rating key

-Empress Taytu Ethiopian Restaurant Restaurant Review: At this Northern African restaurant, guests are seated in thatched huts at low, basket-style messobs (tables).
-No silverware is needed, as spongy injera bread---used to sop up stew---stands in place of forks and knives.
+Empress Taytu Ethiopian Restaurant Restaurant Review: Guests are seated in thatched huts at low, basket-style messobs (tables) at this Ethiopian restaurant.
+No silverware is needed, as spongy injera bread --- used to sop up stew --- stands in place of forks and knives.
 (Don't worry, though: silverware is available upon request.)
-Menu highlights include tibs, small chunks of beef, lamb, chicken or shrimp sautéed in onion, rosemary and spiced butter.
-Kitfo and gored consist of raw beef mixed with a spicy sauce.
-Several combination platters are available, and they are ideal for sampling a range of flavors in one sitting.
+Menu highlights include sambusa, a crisp pastry triangle filled with either lentils or beef (we like the lentils); timatim fit-fit, which is a slightly spicy stew of tomatoes, jalapeño, lemon and awaze sauce; and dorowat chicken, marinated and stewed in berbere sauce with aromatics.
+Several combination platters are available and they are ideal for sampling a range of flavors in one sitting.
 Instead of dessert, which isn’t really part of the Ethiopian diet, opt for the enchanting, ceremonial Ethiopian coffee service.